mk-fg/reliable-discord-client-irc-daemon/README.md

 - Limited support for translation of discord user mentions and emojis in sent messages, edits and deletions.

+- Very basic tracking for user presence - can set discord status when irc (dis-)connects or on /away status there.

 - Easily accessible backlog via /topic (/t) commands in any channel, e.g.
   `/t log 2h` to show last 2 hours of backlog or `/t log 2019-01-08` to dump backlog from that point on to the present, fetching in multiple batches if necessary.